Uniformity of quadratic points: Application

 \section{Application}

-Consider a smooth irreducible curve $C$ of genus $g\geq3$ over a number field $F$.
+Consider a smooth irreducible projective curve $C$ of genus $g\geq3$ over a number field $F$.
 Let $\Jac(C)$ be its Jacobian variety.
-Suppose there is a quadratic point $P\in C(F')$ for some quadratic extension $[F':F]=2$ and let $P'$ be its Galois conjugate.
+Suppose there is a quadratic point $P\in C(F')$ for some quadratic extension $F'$ of $F$, and let $P'$ be its Galois conjugate.
 The symmetric product $C^{(2)}:=\frac{C\times C}{S_2}$ corresponds to divisors of degree $2$ on $C$.
-It is well-known that the map
+It is well-known that the morphism

-is an embedding if and only if $C$ is not hyperelliptic.
-Let $W_2(C)$ be its image.
+is injective on closed points if $C$ is not hyperelliptic.
+Let $W_2(C)$ be its scheme-theoretic image.
 It is shown in \cite[Theorem 2]{SilvermanHarris} that $W_2(C)$ contains no curves of genus $1$ if $C$ is neither hyperelliptic nor bielliptic.
+Clearly, $W_2(C)$ is not a translate of an abelian surface, since $C$ (hence $W_2(C)$) generates $J(C)$.
+Namely, $W_2(C)$ is GeM.
 Therefore Faltings' Theorem \cite{Faltings} tells us that there are only finitely many rational points on $W_2(C)$ which implies the same for $C^{(2)}$.
-Note that there is an bijection between the set of rational points of $C^{(2)}$ and the set of quadratic points $C(F,2)$ of $C$ modulo Galois action, see \cite[Corollary 3]{SilvermanHarris} for details.
+Note that there is a map from the set of quadratic points $C(F,2)$ of $C$ to the set of rational points of $C^{(2)}$, whose fibers consist of at most two points; see the proof of \cite[Corollary 3]{SilvermanHarris} for details.
 Therefore $\#C(F,2)$ is finite in this case.

-Now consider the moduli space $\calM_g$ of smooth irreducible curves of genus $g$ over $\bar\QQ$ with level $l$ structures.
-It is representable by an irreducible quasi-projective variety over $\bar\QQ$, see for example \cite[XVI.2]{ACG2}.
-It is well-known that the locus of hyperelliptic curves of genus $g$ forms a $(2g-1)$-dimensional irreducible closed subvariety $\calH_g$ in $\calM_g$, see \cite[XIII.8]{ACG2}.
-The locus of bielliptic curves of genus $g$ forms a $(2g-2)$-dimensional irreducible closed subvariety $\calM_g^{\mathrm{be}}$ in $\calM_g$, see \cite{biellipticlocus}.
-We are interested in the complement of these two loci and define $\calM_g^{\circ}:=\calM_g\setminus(\calH_g\cup\calM_g)$, which is an open subset of dimension $3g-3$ in $\calM_g$.
+Now consider the moduli space $\bM_g$ of smooth irreducible projective curves of genus $g$ over $\bar\QQ$ with level-$l$-structure.
+It is representable by an irreducible quasi-projective variety over $\bar\QQ$, see for example \cite[Theorem 1.8]{OortSteenbrink}.
+It is well-known that the locus of hyperelliptic curves of genus $g$ forms a $(2g-1)$-dimensional closed subvariety $\bH_g$ in $\bM_g$; see \cite[XIII.8]{ACG2}.
+The locus of bielliptic curves of genus $g$ forms a $(2g-2)$-dimensional closed subvariety $\bM_g^{\mathrm{be}}$ in $\bM_g$; see \cite{biellipticlocus}.
+We are interested in the complement of these two loci and define $\bM_g^{\circ}:=\bM_g\setminus(\bH_g\cup\bM_g^{\mathrm{be}})$, which is an open subset of dimension $3g-3$ in $\bM_g$.